Ovarian Cancer Treatment

 Targeted therapy for ovarian cancer

 Targeted therapies are medications that attack the mechanisms inside cancer cells that allow them to grow and multiply.
-Some patients with ovarian cancer will receive targeted therapies, often after trying conventional chemotherapies first.
+Some patients with ovarian cancer will receive targeted therapies, often during or after trying conventional chemotherapies first.

 If you are found to have a BRCA mutation, in particular, your physician may suggest targeted medications called PARP inhibitors that prevent cancer cells from making repairs to their DNA.